-Whether Through Clients, Referrals, Mentorships or Income, First CRE Deal Has A lot of Stickiness in a Career
+Whether Through Clients, Referrals, Mentorships or Income, That First Deal Can be a Career-Defining Moment

 Bought Vacant Building Before I Bought a Car